JohanVer/freicar_docs/docs/competition_rules.md

 1. Code-Style: All submissions for the pre-competition are required to follow our code-style guide.
 Therefore, see the corresponding section in our documentation.
 2. Following a circular race track: This task refers to the same task as task 1 in the main competition (see more detailed explanations below).
 We will conduct this test on a racing-track with low curvature curves.
 3. Taking simple junctions: At least two successful turns in a row have to be executed using the high-level task (See section "Control System" below).
 For this task the default map "freicar_1" will be used.
 You have 4 attempts for this task.
+4. Similar to the task  "agent behavior assessment" of the main competition we will judge about the overall cars behaviour.

 ## Main Competition Tasks:
 Overall you have to solve the following tasks: